Lucid-Karma/Wave-Function-Collapse-Generator/README.md

 ## About the Game

 Civic Connect is an engaging puzzle game developed with Unity3D.
 Inspired by the classic "pipes" game, players rotate road pieces to connect roads and create a functioning city.
-The game features seven different color-coded levels, each with a unique map generated using the <b>wave function collapse algorithm</b>.
+The game features seven different color-coded levels, each with a unique map generated using the "wave function collapse algorithm".
 With <b>unlimited levels</b> of increasing difficulty and challenging bonus levels, PuzzleGame offers endless fun and excitement. <br>
 **Gameplay Video:** https://youtu.be/6NFHPpTAlf4
 <br>
 **Play the Game** https://lucid-karma.github.io/github-portfolio/PlayCivicConnect.html